Will-ALVIDI/cppStartingKit/README.md

 * In `System variables` scroll down until you find `path`.
 * Then click edit.

 This will give you a list of vital folders for your system.
 Be really vigilant with the content inside this field.
-I recommend you to copy paste it first(`Ctrl + A`, to select everything, `Ctrl + C`, to copy what is selected, then `Ctrl + V` to paste what you have selected) in a safe document to be able to bring everything back to his default state if necessary.
+I recommend you to copy paste it first(`Ctrl + A`, to select everything, `Ctrl + C`, to copy what is selected, then `Ctrl + V` to paste what you have copied) in a safe document to be able to bring everything back to his default state if necessary.

 If you followed this guide from the beginning you have to add at the end of your system path, inside the field, a semi colon `;` directly followed by `C:/MinGW/x64/mingw64/bin`.